Why ODU for Nursing - Adult-Gerontology Clinical Nurse Specialist/Educator?

 This program of study prepares you to be an expert clinician who can apply evidence-based knowledge to nursing interventions, teaching and research.
 Your course work also will prepare you to serve as a nurse educator, so you are equally prepared for both clinical and academic roles.
 Course content includes theory, research, education, adult-gerontology CNS professional and clinical cores, and an advanced practice area with a selected secondary focus.

 You will be required to travel to main campus for scheduled training and/or testing at certain points in the program.
 An important feature of ODU's CNS program is our collaboration with Eastern Virginia Medical School's Standardized Patient Program, one of the largest in the U.S. with more than 115 standardized patients ages 14 to 84.
 These highly specialized actors provide safe practicum experiences where you will learn and refine clinical skills.
 You will also complete a clinical practicum experience.

-ODU's School of Nursing is fully accredited by the Collegiate Commission on Nursing Education (CCNE).
+ODU's bachelor of science in nursing, master of science in nursing, and doctor of nursing practice are accredited by the Commission on Collegiate Nursing Education.
 This CNS program is approved by the Virginia Joint Boards of Nursing and Medicine.

 Are you a nurse in a medically-underserved, rural region in Virginia?
 ODU currently has a grant for a dynamic new preceptorship in these areas!
 Both preceptors and students train in evidence-based telemedicine and telehealth solutions that have been demonstrated to improve health care delivery.
 Please tell us if you're interested in this grant when you contact us.